VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Networking/servers.md

 #### Option 2: A Turn-Key Desktop NAS

 These devices are marketed to solve the above issues to people who consider themselves "non-technical" or otherwise don't want the hassle.
-An example is the [QNAP TS-128A](https://www.qnap.com/en/product/ts-128a).<a class="ptr">(1)</a>
+An example is the [QNAP TS-128A](https://www.qnap.com/en/product/ts-128a).<footnote>This device is dated, and intentionally so.
+It is an illustration, not a recommendation.</footnote>

 Reading through their marketing, their dedicated box handles the storage and their software handles most of the common problems.
 They even have extra features for movies and music specifically: a playlist manager for music, and a Plex "app" you can install for movies.